microsoft/generative-ai-for-beginners/5-advanced-prompts/README.md

 Above, you see how the prompt is constructed using a template.
 In the template there's a number of variables, denoted by `{{variable}}`, that will be replaced with actual values from a company API.

-Here's an example of how the prompt could look like once the variables have been replaced:
+Here's an example of how the prompt could look like once the variables have been replaced by content from your company:

 ```text
 Insurance company: ACME Insurance